groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/ps-to-ico.md

         - icon: "far fa-file-PS"
           title: " About PS File Format"
           content: |
             PostScript (PS) is a general-purpose page description language used in the business of desktop and electronic publishing.
-The main focus of PostScript (PS) is to facilitate the two-dimensional graphic design.
-Most languages require a distinct compilation stage before the code execution while Post Script (PS) format support a runtime straight forward interpretation.
-Its early version defines the graphical shapes, different text appearances and modelled imageries on printed pages or displayed pages, following the rules of Adobe imaging model.
-A program of PS is able to intercommunicate a document description between a composition and printing system keeping the device independent and high-level.
-Moreover this program is also capable of governing the appearance of text and graphics on a display.
+The main focus of PostScript (PS) is to facilitate two-dimensional graphic design.
+Most languages require a distinct compilation stage before the code execution while Post Script (PS) format support a runtime straightforward interpretation.

           link: "https://docs.fileformat.com/page-description-language/ps/"

     format:
         # format loop
-        - icon: "far fa-file-ICO"
+        - icon: "far fa-image"
           title: " About ICO File Format"
           content: |
             Files with ICO extension are image file types used as icon for representation of an application on Microsoft Windows.
 These come in different size, colour support and resolution to suit the requirements of the display.
 Another similar image file format on Microsoft Windows is .CUR for cursor representation and defines a hotspot in the image header.
 On MacOS, ICNS file formats serve the same purpose as ICO files.
 Several online websites as well as applications provide the feature of creating such files and convert other image formats such as BMP, PNG, etc. to icon file format.
 The official IANA registered Internet media type for ICO files is image/vnd.microsoft.icon.